RSMadhuri66/Nasscom_VLSI_SoC_Design_Course/README.md

 # Nasscom_VLSI_SoC_Design_Course
-Nasscom VLSI SoC design

-DAY 1 - Inception of open-source EDA, OpenLANE and sky130 PDK
+## DAY 1 - Inception of open-source EDA, OpenLANE and sky130 PDK

-1. How to talk to computers?
+### 1. How to talk to computers?

-1.1 Introduction to QFN-48 Package, chip, pads, core, die and Ips:
+#### 1.1.1 Introduction to QFN-48 Package, chip, pads, core, die and Ips:

 This is the typical Arduino Leonardo Board.
 The highlighted part is the chip, and we are going to learn more about the design and contents of the chip in this course.
 This chip is designed from synthesis all the way down for production using the RTL to GDSll pipeline.
 Arduino consists of a programmable circuit board and a piece of software, or IDE that runs on a computer and is used to create and upload computer code to Arduino.

 The below image describes the schematic representation of a microprocessor/ S-o-C architecture, it contains processor/SoC, SDRAM, Vcc/GND, ADC, QSPL1- Flash, UART ports, SPI ports.

-Processor/SoC: This system-on-a-chip that is the main component which runs the whole system.
+**Processor/SoC:** This system-on-a-chip that is the main component which runs the whole system.
 I2C1, QSPI2, UART1/2, PWM0-5, GPIO00-14: These are peripheral interfaces and though these input/output (I/O) signals are directly connected to the processor/SoC.
 (Which will be discussed in the later part again).

-SDRAM: This represents the synchronous dynamic random-access memory (SDRAM) connected to the processor/SoC.
+**SDRAM:** This represents the synchronous dynamic random-access memory (SDRAM) connected to the processor/SoC.
-I2C0-EEPROM: This is an I2C (Inter-Integrated Circuit) EEPROM (Electrically Erasable Programmable Read-Only Memory) component connected to the processor/SoC.
+**I2C0-EEPROM:** This is an I2C (Inter-Integrated Circuit) EEPROM (Electrically Erasable Programmable Read-Only Memory) component connected to the processor/SoC.

-QSPI1-Flash: This is a QSPI (Quad Serial Peripheral Interface) flash memory component connected to the processor/SoC.
+**QSPI1-Flash:** This is a QSPI (Quad Serial Peripheral Interface) flash memory component connected to the processor/SoC.

-JTAG-UART-FTDI: The block represents the JTAG (Joint Test Action Group) interface, UART (Universal Asynchronous Receiver-Transmitter), and FTDI (Future Technology Devices International) components, which are used for debugging, programming, and communication purposes.
+**JTAG-UART-FTDI:** The block represents the JTAG (Joint Test Action Group) interface, UART (Universal Asynchronous Receiver-Transmitter), and FTDI (Future Technology Devices International) components, which are used for debugging, programming, and communication purposes.